Udaybhan19/MobileFace_dataset/README.md

     - `image_num`
     - ...

-### Cropped Front Face
+### Cropped_Front_Face

-This folder contains gallery images for the face verification task.
-These are cropped front face images, with the number of images corresponding to the Subject ID.
+This folder contains 87 gallery images for the face verification task.
+These are cropped front face images, with the name of images corresponding to the Subject ID.

-### Ground Truth Data

-#### GT_Age_Gender.csv
+### GT_Age_Gender.csv
 This file contains ground truth values for the face attribute analysis task.
 The CSV file has three columns: `Subject ID`, `Age`, and `Gender`.
 - **Subject ID:** Contains 87 rows, corresponding to the 87 subjects.
 - **Age:** Contains the true age of each subject.